ElevenLabs

 - HeyGen syncs lip movement to ElevenLabs audio

-This produces better lip sync quality than HeyGen's own voice generation for English-language content, because ElevenLabs' prosody is more natural.
-For multilingual content, use HeyGen's built-in translation pipeline — it handles language-specific lip sync better.
+For English-language content this beats HeyGen's own voice generation on lip sync, because ElevenLabs' prosody is simply more natural.
+The difference is audible.
+For multilingual content, use HeyGen's built-in translation pipeline: it handles language-specific lip sync better.

 Cost Management

 ElevenLabs bills by character.
-A 60-second script at average speaking pace is approximately 900–1,100 characters.
-At Creator tier rates, this is a few cents.
+A 60-second script at average speaking pace is approximately 900–1,100 characters, which at Creator tier rates works out to a few cents.
+Pennies, effectively.

-Where cost accumulates: iteration.
-Running 20 variations of a 1,000-character script in different emotional registers adds up.
+Where cost accumulates is iteration.
+Running 20 variations of a 1,000-character script across different emotional registers adds up quickly enough to notice on the invoice.
 Write the script once, correctly, then generate.
 The prompt engineering discipline that applies to video applies equally here.

 What v3 Still Can't Do